irworkshop/accountability_datacleaning/campaign_contributions/il_contribs/docs/il_diary.md

 ## Write

-Before writing to the disk, we will replace all `"` characters with `'` to make nested quotes easier to deal with across software. `NA` values will be written as empty strings to save space.
+Before writing to the disk, we will replace all `"` characters with `'` to make nested quotes easier to deal with across software. `NA` values will be written as empty strings and uncleaned columns will be removed to save space on the server.

 ```r